-what we can do is, if this was attached to the pole, and she's pulling against this resistance, when that goes tight with water pressure, that's only so you're just pulling against that.
-Yeah.
-Okay.
-And then if you if you go into this level, it's kind of a one on pressure, you can then wrap this, if that's anchored, it's double.
-If that's anchored, it's quadruple, okay.
+So you're just pulling against that.
+And then if you go to this level, it's kind of a one on pressure, you can then wrap this, if that's anchored, it's double.
+If that's anchored, it's quadruple.
 And it's really very, very much stronger.
-And actually with with the top level athletes, what we will be doing is, they'll be doing two in one hand, right, doing the stabilising position.
+And actually, with the top level athletes, what we would be doing is, they'd be doing two in one hand, doing the stabilising position.
 That's tough.

+That would pull me over, so I'm not going to do that.

-Yeah.
-So, unfortunately, I put Karen under great pressure, because it's a much shorter, quite right.
-But it's the only way we had to completely ruin the illusion of our students.
-But it's been useful in demonstrating that I can do a nice butterfly that helps you did your little bit exercise, then we want to begin, we're going to progress.
+So, unfortunately, I put Karen under great pressure, because it's much shorter, quite right.
+But it's the only way we had to do it.

+Completely ruined the illusion of our studio now, but it's been useful in demonstrating how these bits of elastic work.

+But I can do a nice butterfly, if that help?

+You did your little exercise with one leg in the air, so we're going to progress to that, are we?

-So once they've, they've learned how to engage their lower traps, and we're trying to say to the right, we're not likely to do on both sides, you can take one foot forward just for the time being to take pressure off.
+So once they've learned how to engage their lower traps, then we try to say to them, right, I'd like you to do it on both sides.
+You can take one foot forward just for the time being to take pressure off.
 So tuck your elbows into your sides.
-And what I want you to do is that that tray of drinks in front of you getting bigger and bigger and bigger.
-And what I don't want to see his opening a chest too high, we really aren't getting the lower traps to be working harder on the house and come back in again.
+And what I want you to do is that tray of drinks in front of you is getting bigger and bigger and bigger.
+And what I don't want to see is her opening her chest too hard, we really are getting the lower traps to be working hard, rather than anything else.
+And come back in again.
 Good.
 So this is where Karen would normally do the teaching, but I wasn't prepared to wear a vest for her to teach me how to do it.
+But the so-called set position, once they've learned how to isolate the traps, actually Karen, you carry on.

+You've got a very flamboyant sort of movement going on here.
+Is that important?

+It's very important, yes.

-But so the so called set position once they've learned how to isolate the traps as you can you carry on, we've got a very flamboyant sort of movement going on here.
-It's very important.
-Yes, stretching over tight muscles to restore a more neutral joint position so you can strengthen the weaker ones.
+It's the principal of stretching over-tight muscles to restore a more neutral joint position, so you can strengthen the weaker ones.
 So we had the posterior plumb line earlier for the so called posture we're aiming for.
-If we brought the plumb line, plumb line round to the front, what I'm vise just stand on both feet.
-The plumb line, if you think of it, attaching to my sternum at the top of my pubic bone at the bottom, this upper body thing, I can call it creating a sort of question mark shape.
-Yes.
-So here I'm creating a stretch across the upper back down the length of the spine through my lumbar spine, got my glutes active and I'm stretching the hip flexors all may not look like the hip flexor stretch.
-But if you look, if you isolate just Karen's midriff done her pelvis her the, the plumb line through her leg is still behind her at the angle of a hip.
-So she is stretching your hip flexor, right?
-Okay, she's not in flexion, she is in neutral extent and a little bit of tension.
+If we brought the plumb line round to the front, if I just stand on both feet, the plumb line, if you think of it attaching to my sternum at the top and my pubic bone at the bottom, this upper body thing, I call it creating a sort of question mark shape.
+So here I'm creating a stretch across the upper back down the length of the spine through my lumbar spine, got my glutes active and I'm stretching the hip flexors, all in one.

+And it may not look like the hip flexor's are being stretched.
+But if you look, if you isolate just Karen's midriff and her pelvis, the plumb line through her leg is still behind her at the angle of a hip.
+So she is stretching her hip flexor.
+She's not in flexion, she is in neutral and a little bit of extension.